zreisingerova/zreisingerova.github.io/README.md

 # Experience
 **<img src="NN logo.jpeg" width="20" height="20"> NN Slovakia**

-&nbsp;&nbsp;&nbsp;&nbsp; **2023-present: Finance Projects Lead**
+&nbsp;&nbsp;&nbsp;&nbsp; **2023-present: Transformation Projects Lead**
-* lead technical and methodological implementation of non-financial sustainability reporting directive CSRD
+* lead technical and methodological implementation of non-financial sustainability reporting directive (CSRD)
-* manage scope (local/group requirments, level of automation), deliverables, timelines, change management and handover to business as usual processes
+* manage scope (local/group requirements, level of automation), deliverables, timelines, change management and handover to business as usual processes
 * analyze business needs and translate them into technical specifications, test delivered solution in Azure datawarehouse
 * collaborate with cross-functional teams within the company, other participating NN units and parent company coordinating the project
 * coordinate reporting dry runs (from planning and inputs collection to review of outcomes and follow uo of findings)